Celebrating the work of Distinguished Professor Jamie Kirkpatrick 2.1.2

 Professor David Keith

-Professor
+Professor Of Botany

-Centre for Ecosystem Science, UNSW
+Centre For Ecosystem Science, University Of NSW

 Busting a mythology in ecology: small isolated habitat patches in fragmented landscapes